4k4xs4pH1r3/offensive-security/Virtualization/vmware.md

 ### How to Install VMware Workstation 16.2.1

-Tested and verifed: 22 January 2022
+Tested and verifed: 11 November 2022
 #

 Close VMware